Accusonus

-Accusonus, Inc is a Greek technology company that develops software for music production/performance and audio repair.
-Accusonus was founded in 2013 in Patras, Greece and is now based in Patras, Greece and in Lexington, Massachusetts (USA).
-Accusonus develops both standalone software and audio plugins that can be used in digital audio workstation (DAW) programs and in Video editing software.
+Accusonus, Inc was a Greek technology company that developed software for music production/performance and audio repair.
+Accusonus was founded in 2013 in Patras, Greece and was based in Patras & Athens, Greece and in Lexington, Massachusetts (USA).
+Accusonus developed both standalone software and audio plugins that can be used in digital audio workstation (DAW) programs and in Video editing software.

 In February 2022, Meta acquired Accusonus for a figure reported to be between €70 and €100 million.

 Products

 Regroover

 Regroover is a virtual instrument plugin for sampling and beat making.
 Regroover uses Machine Learning to deconstruct or unmix audio loops into their component parts.
 These parts can be used in a range of applications for both production and remixing.

 Drumatom

 Drumatom is a standalone software for removing microphone spill (audio) from drum recordings.
 Drumatom analyzes multi-channel drum recordings and allows the user to reduce or completely remove drum bleed from the close microphones.